jneu/neumake/README.md

 Usage
 -----
-`neumake <goal>`
+`neumake [-j<max number of jobs>] <goal>`
 Search the current directory for a file named **Makefile**.
 This file is read for rules which describe targets, their dependencies, and recipes to process.

+Specifying `-j` followed by a number designates the maximum number of jobs to run simultaneously.
+The default is `-j1`.

 On success, 0 is returned.
 On failure, 1 is returned.

 Status
 ------
 The [test](https://github.com/jneu/neumake/tree/master/test) directory contains an example Makefile which neumake successfully processes.
 However, neumake is not feature complete.
 Variables are not currently supported.
-Neither are `neumake -k` and `neumake -j2`.
+Neither is `neumake -k`.